GREERIANA/LearningPath/learning-path.md

     - Project, technical paper, blog post, and presentation
     - Optional reading

-* Course unit measurement & difficulty:
-    - Each course is assigned a difficult rating of beginner, intermediate, advanced, or mixed, and an estimated time for completion.
-    - For beginner level courses, one (1) unit is equal to 2 hrs of study per day, 5 days per week, or (1x-base) difficulty; For intermediate level courses, one (1) unit is equal to 4 hrs of study per day, 5 days per week, or (~2x-base) difficulty; For advanced level courses, one (1) unit is equal to 8 hrs of study per day, 5 days per week, or (~4x-base) difficulty.

 * Course progress and timeline:
     - Progress can be tracked live on a central repository > [here]()
     - Timeline > [here]()